flask-dashboard/Flask-MonitoringDashboard-Notification/docs/alerting.rst

 Alerting
 =============

-FMD provides an alerting mechanism that notifies developers when uncaught exceptions occur during application runtime.
+FMD provides an alerting mechanism that notifies developers when uncaught, or manually captured exceptions occur during application runtime.
 When alerting is enabled, FMD collects information about the exception and sends it to one or more configured alerting channels.